Search This Blog

 In a striking moment of revelation, a member of staff, Doctor Jayaram, claimed that he informed hospital admin of Letby standing over an infant, its breathing tube was unlodged, and she calmly watched as the oxygen reading decreased.
 His testimony may well have ruined her hopes of an appeal.

-However, Professor Philip Dawid of Cambridge university along with twenty four experts have written to the secretaries of Health and Justice about the poor use of evidence.
+However, Professor Philip Dawid of Cambridge university along with twenty four experts have wrote to the secretaries of Health and Justice about the poor use of evidence in this trial.
 Future NHS related court trials is clearly a concern.
 They made a request for the Letby hospital inquiry to be postponed for improved evidence processing.